nicklotz/orkes-multiagent-workflow/blog-post.md

     C->>C: Continue workflow
 ```

-This polling architecture gives you:

-**Decoupling**: Your worker can live anywhere—different server, different language, different cloud provider.
-It just needs network access to Conductor.

-**Scalability**: Need to handle more load?
-Spin up more worker instances.
-They all poll the same queue.

-**Reliability**: If a worker crashes mid-task, Conductor knows the task didn't complete.
-It can retry or route to another worker.
+This polling architecture curially gives you **decoupling** (your worker can live anywhere), and **scalability** (you can spin up more workesr if needed).
+If a worker crashes mid-task, Conductor can also reroute to another worker.

-**Observability**: Every task execution is tracked in Conductor's UI.
-When something breaks, you see exactly which task failed and why.

 ## Composing the Complete Workflow